-Outlined below are the ethical behavior expected from Editors, Reviewers, Authors, and Publisher of Conference Proceedings published by The International Institute of Knowledge Management (TIIKM Publishing).
+Outlined below are the ethical behavior expected from Editors, Reviewers, Authors, and Publisher of Conference Proceedings published by the TIIKM Publishing of The International Institute of Knowledge Management.

-All papers are subject to a double-blind peer-review process based on an initial screening by the editor criteria for evaluation include a significant contribution to the field, conceptual quality, appropriate methodology and, clarity of exposition.
+All papers are subjected to a double-blind peer-review process based on an initial screening by the editor.
+Criteria for evaluation includes a significant contribution to the field, conceptual quality, appropriate methodology and, clarity of exposition.

 Ethical norms are very important to ensure the quality of scientific articles, the probity and credibility of the research results and, the credit that the authors receive for the published articles.

-The Conference Proceedings of Future of Education, identified by ISSN 2630-7413, subscribes to principles of the Committee on Publication Ethics (COPE) on how to deal with acts of misconduct thereby committing to investigate allegations of misconduct to ensure the integrity of research.
+Proceedings of the International Conference on Future of Education, identified by ISSN 2630-7413, subscribes to principles of the Committee on Publication Ethics (COPE) on how to deal with acts of misconduct thereby committing to investigate allegations of misconduct to ensure the integrity of research.

-Submitting a manuscript to The Conference Proceedings of Future of Education means that all of the authors have read and agreed to the content of the manuscript and confirmed its compliance with the Proceedings’s policies.
+Submitting a manuscript to the Proceedings of the International Conference on Future of Education means that all of the authors have read and agreed to the content of the manuscript and confirmed its compliance with the Proceedings’s policies.

-The conference proceedings of Future of Education and its Publisher, TIIKM follows the COPE Code of Conduct and Best Practice Guidelines for Editors and the Code of Conduct for Publishers.
+Proceedings of International Conference on Future of Education and its Publisher, TIIKM Publishing follows the COPE Code of Conduct and Best Practice Guidelines for Editors and the Code of Conduct for Publishers.